xbeat/Machine-Learning/README.md

 Introduction to InceptionNet

 InceptionNet, also known as GoogLeNet, is a deep convolutional neural network architecture designed to improve efficiency and accuracy in image classification tasks.
 Developed by Google researchers in 2014, it introduced the concept of "inception modules" which allow the network to capture features at multiple scales simultaneously.

+## Time Complexity of Accessing Python List Elements

+Introduction to Python List Element Access

+Python lists are ordered, mutable sequences that store elements of various data types.
+Accessing elements in a Python list is a fundamental operation with significant performance implications.

 ## Chain Rule in Neural Network Backpropagation